ishwarchandratiwari/sparkpost-api-documentation/services/introduction.md

 * Features not available to SparkPost Enterprise customers are marked **Not available on SparkPost Enterprise**
 * Features available only to SparkPost Enterprise customers are marked **SparkPost Enterprise customers only**.

 In addition, SparkPost is available in multiple regions.
 "SparkPost" refers to the SparkPost service hosted in North America.
-"SparkPost EU" refers to the SparkPost serviced hosted in Western Europe.
+"SparkPost EU" refers to the SparkPost service hosted in Western Europe.
 [SparkPost](https://app.sparkpost.com/) and [SparkPost EU](https://app.eu.sparkpost.com/) operate independently.
 An account created with SparkPost cannot be used with SparkPost EU, and vice-versa.
 Customers may use accounts in both regions.

 ## API Endpoints